lexi5798/SQL-Data-Warehouse/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 👋 About Me
 Hi, I'm **Lexi**.
-I'm a data analyst transitioning into trust and safety, with a focus on using data to support safer online environments.
+I'm working on my SQL skills and transitioning into trust and safety, with a focus on using data to support safer online environments.

 ---